Gluten-Free Blueberry Muffins

 More Gluten-Free Muffin Recipes To Try

-Leave a star rating below when you try our Gluten-Free Blueberry Muffin recipe!
-We can’t wait to hear what you think!
-Sharing it on Instagram?
-Tag us @sweetsandthankyou so we can see your creations!
+Tell me all about it!
+Leave a star rating below when you try our Gluten-Free Blueberry Muffin recipe.
+I can’t wait to hear how it goes!

 gluten-free blueberry muffin cut in half to reveal a fluffy texture